Three people injured in serious crash in Clive

-Three people have been injured in a serious crash on State Highway 51 near Clive this afternoon.
+Three people were injured in a serious crash on State Highway 51 near Clive on Wednesday afternoon.

 Emergency services were called to the scene between Mill Rd and Richmond Rd just before 1.40pm.